 Chromoskedasic is a unique darkroom process that provides fun darkroom experimentation for those who like to put "play" back into the darkroom.
-In a nutshell, a black and white print that has been freshly developed but not yet fixed is subjected to two mild photographic solutions, an activator and a stabilizer, while under room light.
+In a nutshell, Chromoskedasic Sabatier is a black and white print that has been freshly developed but not yet fixed and is subjected to two mild photographic solutions, an activator and a stabilizer, while under room light.
 These chemicals in the presence of light will produce deep red-browns, blues, yellows, oranges, greens and even purple.
 Saying the word "chromoskedasic" is more complex than doing the process, ultimately.
-It is a perfect one to teach to students to loosen them up in the darkroom.
+It is a perfect process for teaching students to loosen up in the darkroom.
 However, as with any experimental darkroom process, matching the correct image to meld well with the process is key.

 The history of the process starts with Dominic Man-Kit Lam who first wrote about it in Scientific American (November 1991).
 Another key player in chromoskedasic printing is William Jolly who did major research into the whys and hows of "chromo" (for short) at Berkeley.
 A Google search will turn up his articles.
 A third key player, Alan Bean, has made this his signature process for years.
 His article appeared in View Camera magazine (September/October 1992).This quick and easy method owes much to these three men who spent large amounts of time to come up with good conclusions on how the process works.
 An extensive description of all chromoskedasic processes can be found in my Experimental Photography Workbook, but for now, this article will be all that you need to get started.